 While driving, motor vehicle accidents are the top activities leading to preventable deaths in the U.S.A.
 More than 32,000 American deaths occur yearly in America, seeing around 90 car accident fatalities each.

-The government says that our chances of dying in a motor vehicle crash impact are more than twice the rate as other first-world, financially secure countries with similar road conditions.
+The government says that our chances of dying in a motor vehicle crash are more than twice the rate of other first-world, financially secure countries with similar road conditions.

 As of 2019, the National Safety Council (NSC) calculates that in an American’s lifetime, the odds of dying in a car accident are 1 in 107.
 These odds were calculated using data from the National Center for Health